Thom Yorke: 1999–2004: Kid A, Amnesiac and Hail to the Thief

 Following the OK Computer tour, Yorke suffered a mental breakdown and found it impossible to write new music.
 He experienced impostor syndrome, and became self-critical and over-analytical.
 He was approached to score the 1999 film Fight Club, but declined as he was recovering from stress.

 Around this period, acts influenced by Radiohead emerged, such as Travis and Coldplay.
 Yorke resented them, feeling they had copied him.
 He said in 2006: "I was really, really upset about it, and I tried my absolute best not to be, but yeah, it was kind of like— that sort of thing of missing the point completely."
 Godrich felt Yorke was oversensitive and told him he did not invent "guys singing in falsetto with an acoustic guitar".
 He saw Yorke's resentment as "a byproduct of being so focused on what he wanted to do that he figures he's the only person that's ever had that idea".

 To recuperate, Yorke moved to Cornwall and spent time walking the cliffs, writing and drawing.
 He restricted his songwriting to piano; the first song he wrote was "Everything in Its Right Place".
-During this period, Yorke listened almost exclusively to the electronic music of artists such as Aphex Twin and Autechre, saying: "It was refreshing because the music was all structures and had no human voices in it.
+During this period, Yorke listened almost exclusively to the electronic music of acts released on Warp Records such as Aphex Twin and Autechre, saying: "It was refreshing because the music was all structures and had no human voices in it.
 But I felt just as emotional about it as I'd ever felt about guitar music."
 Yorke gradually relaxed and came to enjoy his work again.

 Radiohead took Yorke's electronic influences to their next albums Kid A (2000) and Amnesiac (2001), processing vocals, obscuring lyrics, and using electronic instruments such as synthesisers, drum machines and samplers.
 The albums divided listeners, but were commercially successful and later attracted acclaim.
 Kid A was named the best album of the decade by Rolling Stone and Pitchfork.

-In 2000, Yorke contributed vocals to three tracks on the PJ Harvey album Stories from the City, Stories from the Sea, and duetted with Björk on her song "I've Seen It All" from her soundtrack album Selmasongs.
+Yorke contributed vocals to three tracks on the 2000 PJ Harvey album Stories from the City, Stories from the Sea, and duetted with Björk on her song "I've Seen It All" from her 2000 soundtrack album Selmasongs.
+"I've Seen It All" was nominated for an Academy Award for Best Original Song.
 In 2002, Yorke performed at the Bridge School Benefit, a charity concert organised by the Canadian songwriter Neil Young, one of Yorke's influences.
 His set included a cover of Young's 1970 song "After the Gold Rush", performed on the piano Young wrote it on.

 Radiohead released their sixth album, Hail to the Thief, a blend of rock and electronic music, in 2003.
-Yorke wrote many of its lyrics in response to the war on terror and the resurgence of right-wing politics in the west after the turn of the millennium, and his shifting worldview after becoming a father.
+Yorke wrote many of its lyrics in response to the war on terror, the resurgence of right-wing politics in the west after the turn of the millennium, and his shifting worldview after becoming a father.
 Yorke and Jonny Greenwood contributed to the 2004 Band Aid 20 single "Do They Know It's Christmas?", produced by Godrich.